AutopsiedGore/AutopsiedGore/README.md

  <img width="20" height="20" alt="1000034200" src="https://github.com/user-attachments/assets/6e995580-9c6c-4d75-962f-ab5cc7eb22a2" />
 No DNI , I Block Freely And I Don't Really Care About What People Like As Long As They Don't Involve Me In Dramas That They Get In , I Am No Person To Judge !!
 You Can also call me by my fav characters' names!! (example, Douma, Misa is just a nickname!! ^_^)
 ⁠・⁠・⁠・
-✦︎ HYPERSHARING The Knocker Yumeshipper 👀
+✦︎ sharing Aizetsu and Hypersharing Knocker Yumeshipper 👀

 <img width="28" height="28" alt="1000034207" src="https://github.com/user-attachments/assets/ab2f10c9-a136-4d39-9556-0ab893449827" />I Really REALLY Love History , I Am Such A Nerd About It !!  , GenTan #1 Lover !1!1!